examples | ||

 and enclosing it in single quotes.
 Otherwise, characters like \n

-will be passed as literal backslashes and n
+will be passed as the literal backslash and n

 (i.e., "\\n"